OSMNames/www.osmnames.org/api.md

 The OSMNames open-source project provides raw place data in an easy-to-index form.
 Klokan Technologies GmbH team has developed a basic search system providing responses for queries in a form of structured JSON data.

+### Get your free key

+Free keys and service is available in administration at [www.tilehosting.com](https://www.tilehosting.com).
+You can log in there, get key and see more examples on [admin.tilehosting.com/geocoding/](https://admin.tilehosting.com/geocoding/)

 ## Autocomplete REST API

-### Get your free key

-Free keys and service is available in administration at [www.tilehosting.com](www.tilehosting.com).
-You can log in there, get key and see more examples on [admin.tilehosting.com/geocoding/](admin.tilehosting.com/geocoding/)

 ### Search for autocomplete